opnfv/vswitchperf/docs/configguide/trafficgen.rst

         },
     }

-The framesize paramter can be overridden from the configuration files by adding the following to your custom configuration file ``10_custom.conf``:
+The framesize parameter can be overridden from the configuration files by adding the following to your custom configuration file ``10_custom.conf``: